teejaytiger/resume/onepager_mckay.md

 ## James McKay
-Is a `SW/HW tech stack generalist`,
+is a `SW/HW tech stack generalist`,
 Extroverted parent, relentless tinkerer, and an owner of one too many hobbies.
 Their previous positions are:

 ---